neurodata/blog.neurodata.io/_posts/2018-09-02-how-to-email-faculty-for-job.markdown

 In conclusion, a brief checkslist that may help you of what to include in your email to faculty:

-1. [ ] excitement about working on something specific relevant to the individual you are contacting
+1. excitement about working on something specific relevant to the individual you are contacting
-2. [ ] relevant background experience
+2. relevant background experience
-3. [ ] desired duration and title of position
+3. desired duration and title of position
-4. [ ] up to date cv
+4. up to date cv
+5. remember, the shorter the better, this is just to get your foot in the door.

 Good luck!